zzhangjii/learning-library/workshops/vbcs/LabGuide100.md

   - Create pages for displaying business data
   - Create pages for creating and editing business data

-# Create an Application and Import Business Objects
+# Create an Application and Import Business Data

 ##  Create the Application